2020 OCR - VIRTUAL WORLD SERIES RACE VI THE FINALS

 National Federations may require additional requirements for athletes in each country.
 Contact your national governing body here for details…

-- A 30-minute penalty will be assessed for no video verification of obstacles.
+- A 30-minute penalty will be assed for no video verification

-- Incomplete or short running distance will result in DSQ.
+- Incomplete or short running distance may result in a time penalty or DSQ.

-- You can make up the distance at the end of your GPS device registers short.
+- You can make up the distance at the end if your GPS device registers short.

 - If you use a standard track or field of a known distance you may use this to verify the distance provided you show all runs on video.
 Football fields vary in length.
 Make sure you verify the distance!